orontee/bkleaner/doc/index.rst

 Welcome to bkleaner's documentation!
 ====================================

-A tool which allows to change stylesheets of ebooks in EPUB format.
+A tool which allows to change style sheets of books in EPUB format.

 Contents: